Sauravcode217/Ed_Tech-Enrollment-analysis/README.md

 # Ed_Tech-Enrollment-analysis

-my recent project analyzing the Stealth Edtech Startup by Raam Group enrollment dataset for kids' live online classes!
+My project analyzing the Stealth Edtech Startup by Raam Group enrollment dataset for kids' live online classes!
 Here's a snapshot of what we uncovered and recommended: